El-Coder/F5-Automation-and-Orchestration/docs/class4/module2/lab2.rst

 2. Click on the Application tab and open the Unknown Applications titled

-3. Select the newly created applicaton and select "Move".
+3. Select the newly created application and select "Move".

 4. Enter "AS3 Apps" for the Application Name.